- Majors & Minors

 Wolf Trap Foundation for the Performing Arts

 Bachelor of Music in Music Education.
 Susquehanna University believes that educators need to demonstrate professional knowledge and skills in the following four domains of teaching: (1) preparation and planning, (2) instruction and assessment, (3) creating a classroom environment of respect and rapport, and (4) professional responsibility.
 Collaborative programs between the university and area schools afford a variety of opportunities to develop and demonstrate professional knowledge and teaching skills.
 Candidates in the Bachelor of Music in music education degree complete the university Central Curriculum requirements plus the following courses with a minimum GPA of 3.00.
 Piano and organ concentrates must choose to follow the vocal emphasis or instrumental emphasis requirements.
 The major lesson is in piano or organ, with the major ensemble corresponding to the emphasis selected.
-Regardless of the emphasis selected, all piano and organ concentrates are required to take MUSC-039 Voice Class.

 Each course below must be completed with a minimum grade of C-.